 Member of the other schemes

-Log in to the Pension Portal or complete a Death Benefit Nomination form to confirm who you want to be considered to receive a lump sum.
+Log on to the Pension Portal or complete a Death Benefit Nomination form to confirm who you want to be considered to receive a lump sum.
 This could be a family member, a friend, a charity, or any other organisation or business.

 If you die while still in service and are not claiming any of your pension benefits, the lump sum is at least two years’ pay, before tax.